wazo-platform/wazo-platform.org/content/blog/value-your-cdr-with-machine-learning.md

 - TimeOfDay | *float* | Numerical variable representing the hour normalized between 0 and 1
 - DayOfWeek | *integer* | Category variable representing which day of the week the call took place on
 - Hour | *integer* | Category variable representing which hour of the day the call took place on
-- DestnationContainsStar | *boolean* | Categorical variable representing wether the destination extension contains a star
+- DestnationContainsStar | *boolean* | Categorical variable representing whether the destination extension contains a star

 When crafting new features, make sure to use variables that you will be able to access when serving the model